-NM Areas Reviewed (continued) Findings Recommendations

-The facility provided patients with a direct

-telephone number for anticoagulation-related

-calls during normal business hours and

-defined a process for patient

-anticoagulation-related calls outside normal

-business hours.

-The facility designated a physician as the

-anticoagulation program champion.

-The facility defined ways to minimize the risk

-of incorrect tablet strength dosing errors.

-The facility routinely reviewed quality

-assurance data for the anticoagulation

-management program at the facility's

-required frequency at an appropriate

-committee.

-For inpatients with newly prescribed

-anticoagulant medications, clinicians

-provided transition follow-up and education

-specific to the new anticoagulant.

-Clinicians obtained required laboratory tests:

-Prior to initiating anticoagulant

-medications

-During anticoagulation treatment at the

-frequency required by local policy

-When laboratory values did not meet

-selected criteria, clinicians documented a

-justification/rationale for prescribing the

-anticoagulant.

-The facility required competency

-assessments for employees actively involved

-in the anticoagulant program, and clinical

-managers completed competency

-assessments that included required content

-at the frequency required by local policy.
+NM Areas Reviewed (continued) Findings Recommendations The facility provided patients with a direct telephone number for anticoagulation-related calls during normal business hours and defined a process for patient anticoagulation-related calls outside normal business hours.
+The facility designated a physician as the anticoagulation program champion.
+The facility defined ways to minimize the risk of incorrect tablet strength dosing errors.
+X The facility routinely reviewed quality assurance data for the anticoagulation management program at the facility's required frequency at an appropriate committee.
+The facility did not review quality assurance data for the anticoagulation management program monthly at Pharmacy and Therapeutics Committee meetings.
+3. We recommended that the facility review quality assurance data for the anticoagulation management program monthly at Pharmacy and Therapeutics Committee meetings and that facility managers monitor compliance.
+For inpatients with newly prescribed anticoagulant medications, clinicians provided transition follow-up and education specific to the new anticoagulant.
+X Clinicians obtained required laboratory tests: Prior to initiating anticoagulant medications During anticoagulation treatment at the frequency required by local policy In 3 of 14 EHRs, clinicians did not obtain all required laboratory tests prior to initiating warfarin treatment.
+4. We recommended that facility managers ensure clinicians consistently obtain all required laboratory tests prior to initiating anticoagulants.
+When laboratory values did not meet selected criteria, clinicians documented a justification/rationale for prescribing the anticoagulant.